-Jennifer Lolley, outreach administrator, supervises grounds and facilities, and acts as chief curator of programs, live collections, and outreach activities.
+Jennifer Lolley is the Outreach Administrator for the KPNC.
+Her job includes supervising the grounds and facilities, and acting as chief curator of programs, live collections, and outreach activities.
 Jennifer’s enthusiasm and knowledge of environmental education are the cornerstone of the Kreher Preserve and Nature Center’s award-winning programs and the inspiration for student and citizen volunteers alike.
 Contact Jennifer at (334) 707-6512 or email (jrl0006 @ auburn.edu).

 Sharon Tatum, development coordinator, assists the Kreher Preserve and Nature Center with its fundraising and public awareness activities and acts as liaison for corporate and private giving through the School of Forestry and Wildlife Science’s Development Unit.
 Contact Sharon at (334) 844-1983 or via e-mail (sharon.tatum @ auburn.edu).